 If negative event day returns reflect investors' reassessment of quality due to underwriters' distress, there should be no positive price impact from the resolution of this distress.
 While it appeared on the event dates that Bear Stearns, Lehman Brothers, Merrill Lynch and Wachovia might cease operations, each equity underwriter subsequently was acquired.
 Client firms' abnormal returns were more than 2% higher than those of other newly public companies, on average, in the days following the acquisition of their troubled underwriters.
-This positive post-event return provides support for the assumption that the events were exogenous to the banks' underwriting business.
+This positive post-event return provides support for the assumption that banks' distress was exogenous to the banks' underwriting business.
 It also suggests that the measured negative event date returns were not the result of investor updating on underwriter quality.

-This paper adds to the literature on the role of investment banks as financial intermediaries.
-It provides an empirical estimate of the post-IPO importance of equity underwriters.
-Fernando, May and Megginson's (2010) contemporaneous paper finds that the only type of clients affected by Lehman Brothers' failure are equity underwriting clients.
-This paper provides evidence for why equity underwriters are so important to their clients.
-In addition, it sheds light on the financial crisis, looking at the potential impact of weakness in the investment banking industry on investment banking clients.
+This paper adds to the literature on the role of investment banks as financial intermediaries, providing empirical evidence for the post-IPO importance of equity underwriters.
+In addition, it the sole paper to use the financial crisis of 2008 to focus on the role of IPO underwriters and to examine all troubled banks, not just Lehman Brothers.
+This paper also sheds light on the financial crisis, looking at the potential impact of weakness in the investment banking industry on investment banking clients.
 If investment banks are too weak to commit credibly to monitor post-IPO companies, access to equity finance may be negatively impacted.
 The analysis also has implications for companies selecting an underwriter - IPO clients should consider the financial strength of their underwriter, not just the bank's underwriting capabilities.